dani-fernando/Aniflex/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

-AniFlex is open-source software licensed under the MIT license.
+Aniflix is open-source software licensed under the MIT license.
 This means you're free to use, modify, and distribute the code for personal and commercial purposes.

 [View Full License](#)